w3c/Guide/meetings/mixed-mode.md

 Though the pandemic circumstances that halted in-person meetings in 2020 and 2021 are tragic, this global pandemic event also forces us to adapt to new ways of meeting "together" and in doing so we can fulfill another objective to enable broader global participation in our work.
 Those who have never had the means to travel to meetings will benefit from our anticipated success in conducting hybrid meetings where some participants may be co-located yet interact on an equal basis with other participants in different locations.

 The term "hybrid meeting" refers here to a meeting where some participants are together in a physical room while others are located elsewhere; perhaps in individual [home] workspaces or with another group of participants in another physical room.

-> [JB suggests that Hybrid is already happening, and it open and close unpredictable, and we indicate our cognizance of that]

 > [JB: when we distribute this, include introductory text to frame it in a positive, optimistic way]